Pennyweight celebrates 15 years on Main Street St. Helena

-Pennyweight, the third downtown business established by Wayne Armstrong and Marcus Robbins, is celebrating its 15-year anniversary with a special event geared toward the local customers who’ve helped the store thrive.
+Pennyweight, the third downtown St. Helena business established by Wayne Armstrong and Marcus Robbins, is celebrating its 15-year anniversary with a special event geared toward the local customers who’ve helped the store thrive.

 Pennyweight’s “Celebrate, Support, Sip” event will run from 1 to 5 p.m.
 Saturday, May 18, at 1337 Main St., featuring a luxury grand prize drawing, wine from Hall Wines, and food from Oak Avenue Catering.
 A portion of the day’s proceeds will be donated to the St. Helena Hospital Foundation.